TotallyNotRobots/datalore/README.md

 2) With the way Discord bots work, you could host it on a Raspberry Pi connected to a 4G connection if you wanted to
 3) Providing a Bot As A Service (BAAS) comes with some risks that I, frankly, just didn't want to take

+## Installation and Configuration
+The app can be installed and configured by using the Installer.py interactive installer by running `python3 Installer.py`

 ## Documentation
 The documentation is growing, but I intend to release full walkthroughs in installation and running.
 It's truly a very straightforward app, at the moment...
 I hope I remember to get rid of this if it becomes complicated...